TippingCanoe/QuickReturn/README.md

 quickReturn.setOffsetView(offsetView);
 ```

-And tell it which `AbsListView` or `ObservableScrollView` to observe for scroll events;
+And tell it which `AbsListView`, `RecyclerView` or `ObservableScrollView` to observe for scroll events;

 ``` java
 quickReturn.setObservedView(listView);
 ```

-This action will consume the `setOnScrollListener` for an `AbsListView`.
+This action will consume the `setOnScrollListener` for an `AbsListView` or `RecyclerView`.
 If you require listening for these
 same callbacks, a passthrough is provided on the `QuickReturnContainer`;

 ``` java